alejandrogarciasalas/blog/_posts/2015-10-30-hello-world.md

 </blockquote>

-This is how I write.
+This is just a test post!